These luscious, creamy mango coconut popsicles have fresh ripe mango and salted coconut milk. They are naturally vegan, dairy free and delicous!

 Blitz the mango flesh with one table spoon of sugar and strain well.
 You will need about 20oz (600ml) of mango puree in total.

 Shake your can of coconut milk well to ensure its properly mixed.
 Open the can and pour into a bowl.
 Add two table spoons of sugar and a large pinch of salt.
 Mix well and taste, add more salt if needed.

 Hot tip: make sure you have sufficient room in your freezer for your filled popsicle moulds Before you fill them and try to put them in the freezer, or there will be tears!

-To make the popsicles fill the moulds about half way with mango puree.
+To make the popsicles fill the molds about half way with mango puree.
 Top with coconut milk mix.
-There are lots of popsicle moulds available, I like these silicon ones personally.
+There are lots of popsicle molds available, I like these silicon ones personally.
 They are easy to wash and remove the popsicles from and make those great looking photogenic pops!

 Using a popsicle stick gently stir the popsicles.
 You don't want to mix the mango and coconut completely, but rather just enough to swirl the two.
 The mango puree is heavy than the coconut milk so they will settle and bit, buts its still worth doing to the swirled effect.

 Add sticks to moulds and freezer for twenty hour hours or until set.